MooersLab/modular-annotated-bibliography-typst/README.md

 Unlike the situation with Overleaf, it is not possible to upload into the typst.app a project as a zip file.
 Until the day that I create a template project for the typst universe, you will have to copy the contents of each file into files within your project folder on typst.
-Due to this labor, I have tried to keep this template to minimum.
+Due to this labor, I kept this template to a minimum.

 1. Start a new project on your online account.
 2. Copy the contents of each file to a file of the same name on the typst app.

 ### Local install
 After git cloning this Repository, copy the folder to your project folder and run the typst binary on the master file.